This post may contain affiliate links. Please read how we make money for more information.

 Website: Uncommon Goods

-Aftcra is another one of the websites similar to Etsy to consider if you make handcrafted items.
+Aftcra is another site to consider if you make handcrafted items.
 The company was founded in 2013 and is headquarted in Milwaukee, Wisconsin.

 The important thing to keep in mind with this marketplace is that all of the products you sell on the site must be made by hand.
 It doesn’t allow any products that have been made with the assistance of machines.
 Also, all of the products on the site have to be made in the USA.
 No craft supplies or vintage good are permitted.